aaronmams/jekyll-now/_posts/2016-12-23-Sentiment Analysis with Python Part 2.md

 ### The Prior

-Bayes Rule combines a prior expectation with a likelihood to form the posterior probability.
+Bayes' Rule combines a prior expectation with a likelihood to form the posterior probability.
 Here the prior is the unconditional probability of observing a positive tweet, $$P(c_{1}|)$$.
 We can again estimate this from frequencies,

 $$P(c_{1})=\frac{number of positive tweets in the data}{number of total tweets in the data}$$

 ### The Evidence

-The denominator in Bayes Rule is the unconditional probability of observing the data $$P(x)$$.
+The denominator in Bayes' Rule is the unconditional probability of observing the data $$P(x)$$.
 In our case, this is just like asking what is the probability of observing a tweet with features "NOAA" and "sucks" in our data sample.
 This probability can be calculated,

 $$P(X) = P(x|c_{1})P(c_{1}) + P(x|c_{2})P(c_{2})$$